The Best Activewear Deals from the Nordstrom Anniversary Sale

-It's time to give your workout wardrobe an overhaul with deals from the Nordstrom Anniversary Sale!
-After giving us a sneak peek, the sale is now open to all shoppers and it's packed with amazing deals on activewear.
+The Nordstrom Anniversary Sale is giving us good reasons to do a workout wardrobe overhaul!
+The retailer's biggest sale of the year is packed with amazing deals on activewear.
 From workout clothes to gym shoes, the department store's biggest sale of the year is offering low prices for a limited time.

 Shop leggings, tops, sports bras, shorts, jackets, sneakers and more from brands you love, including Nike, Zella, Alo, Sweaty Betty, Asics, Spanx, The North Face and so many more.